eeskin/CM122_starter_code/HP1/hp1.md

 ## Dependencies

-The starter code uses the `numpy` library, which can be installed in your local environment using
+The starter code for project 1uses the `numpy` library, which can be installed in your local environment using
 ```
 conda install numpy
 ```

 ## Tutorial
+The starter code provided first aligns the paired end reads to the reference genome using `basic_aligner.py` and then calls SNPs using `basic_pileup.py`.
+Bear in mind that while this code works ok for the practice data set, it may not work so well for the real data.

 You should download the practice and "for-credit" data from https://cm124.herokuapp.com/h1_data_files.
 If you want to follow the tutorial below, download and extract these files into the HP1 folder.
-This is done below via comand line.
+Via command line that would look like this:
 ```
 cd CM122_starter_code
 cd HP1